 Chicano Latino Student Services - The CLSS office sponsors many of the Latino/a community's most popular events including Latino Heritage Month celebrations, Dia de Reconocimiento, Latino Overnight, and more.
 A division of Ethnic & Intercultural Services, CLSS also offers personal support, student advocacy, and assistance for Latino/a student groups.

 Latino Alumni Association - The Latino Alumni Association awards scholarships to incoming students who demonstrate financial need, academic achievement and a commitment to the Latino community.
 The group also hosts networking events that connect students to LMU alumni and business leaders in the community.

-Chicana/o Studies - LMU offers both major and minor programs in Chicana/o studies.
+Chicana/o and Latina/o Studies - LMU offers both major and minor programs in Chicana/o studies.
 Dedicated faculty and a full range of courses help students examine and investigate the lives, histories, and cultures of Mexican-origin people living in the United States.

 Spanish Language Department - Many Latino/a students at LMU choose to major or minor in Spanish.
 The department's accomplished faculty and extensive course selection help students develop advanced written and oral language skills in the context of literary works and cultural texts from Spain, Spanish America, and the U.S.

 Latino/a student groups promote everything from community service and the arts to leadership and business development.
 Find a group and connect with the issues you are passionate about!